 Ms Lim joined our Group as Group Chief Financial Officer in April 2016.
 She is responsible for the Group's accounting, finance, treasury and tax functions.
-She has over 20 years of working experience in the areas of auditing, accounting, corporate finance and taxation.
-She worked in various companies including international public accounting firms and companies listed on SGX-ST such as KPMG LLP, Sapphire Corporation Limited and Ryobi Kiso Holdings Ltd. Ms Lim graduated from Nanyang Technological University with a Bachelor Degree in Accountancy and is a member of the Institute of Singapore Chartered Accountants.
+She has more than 25 years of working experiences in the areas of auditing, accounting, corporate finance and taxation.
+She worked in various companies including international public accounting firms and companies listed on SGX-ST such as KPMG LLP, Sapphire Corporation Limited and Ryobi Kiso Holdings Ltd. Ms Lim holds a Bachelor Degree in Accountancy from Nanyang Technological University and is a Member of the Institute of Singapore Chartered Accountants.